Police: Accused Oakland gunman targeted administrator, classmates

 Oikos, which offers programs in theology, nursing, music and Asian medicine, describes itself on its website as having been started to provide the “highest standard education with Christian value and inspiration.”

-One of the speakers, Mayor Jean Quan, said the gun violence that shook Oakland this week could occur anywhere in America.

-“This is America, where you can find a gun easier than mental health services,” she said.

-Writing by Dan Whitcomb and Dan Burns; Additional reporting by Dan Whitcomb, Deborah Zabarenko, Malathi Nayak and Mary Slosson; Editing by Cynthia Johnston and David Brunnstrom
+Writing by Dan Whitcomb and Dan Burns; Additional reporting by Dan Whitcomb, Deborah Zabarenko, Malathi Nayak and Mary Slosson; Editing by Cynthia Johnston and Will Dunham